**This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 Every guy must live in an organized room, and even if your roommate doesn’t care much about the organization, you might want to work on your little space even when you consider yourself a slob.

 Besides having a space for your reading lamp or computer, you need trays and stationary holders, as well as post-it-notes to keep your desk organized.
+This is a good basic one.

 All your socks, boxers, ties, and documents need to be stored well in the drawers.
 You don’t want to be the guy who throws things into the drawers with no sense of order.